PowerMaps

 Russia Inc.001.jpg

 Anything on the left-hand side of the map, in the uncharted space, are the rare and unusual activities usually associated with new inventions.
 These are often breakthroughs that have the potential to become a source of future worth, but they require experimentation.
-This is the space of pure science which, the long history of Russian inventions suggests, is an area of strength for the country — mainly due to its high-quality universities, research centres and an education system that develops the technical talent needed for frontier research.
+This is the space of pure science which, the long history of Russian inventions suggests, is an area of strength for Russia Inc. — mainly due to its high-quality universities, research centres and an education system that develops the technical talent needed for frontier research.

 Conversely, anything on the right-hand side of the map, in the industrialised space, is the exact opposite.
 This is where the low margin activities are, which require volume operations to create value.
 These are often costs of doing business today — think about computers, which 70+ years ago would have been on the left-hand side of the map as they were unpredictable but exciting, but today are ubiquitous and essential for business.